 There are two sources for information about the interior of the earth:

 Direct sources include rock materials from mining areas and molten magma from volcanic eruptions.

-- surface rock or the rocks we get from mining areas.
+- Surface rock or the rocks we get from mining areas.

 Example- Gold mines in South Africa are as deep as 3 - 4 km.

-- scientists have taken up a number of projects to penetrate deeper depths to explore the conditions in the crustal portions.
+- Scientists have taken up a number of projects to penetrate deeper depths to explore the conditions in the crustal portions.

 Example- Scientists world over are working on two major projects such as “Deep Ocean Drilling Project” and “Integrated Ocean Drilling Project”.

-- The deepest drill at Kola, in Arctic Ocean, has so far reached a depth of 12 km
+- The deepest drill at Kola, in the Arctic Ocean, has so far reached a depth of 12 km

 - Volcanic eruption forms another source of obtaining direct information.